justinvh/git-issue/README.md

 sure your git-issues branch is up-to-date.

 If the remote does not exist, then it will create a branch called git-issues.
 Issues created are very straight-forward.
-There is a top-level (by default) `issues` JSON-descriptor and then n-many issue files that are the actual issues as recorded by the submitter.

 Requirements